danimelsz/ResinNetwork/README.md

 **Description**

-R code for systematic literature search and network analyses employed in the study *Resin foraging interactions in stingless bees: a systematic synthesis using multilayer networks*
+R code for systematic literature search and network analyses employed in the study *Resin foraging interactions in stingless bees: a systematic synthesis using multilayer networks*, published in Apidologie.